 What types of payment does The Career Center accept?

-The Career Center’s Reference Letter Service (RLS) accepts cash, checks, money orders (payable to the University of Michigan), and Visa or MasterCard payments.
+The University Career Center’s Reference Letter Service (RLS) accepts cash, checks, money orders (payable to the University of Michigan), and Visa or MasterCard payments.

-Will The Career Center’s Reference Letter Service hold my request until all of my letters have arrived?
+Will The University Career Center’s Reference Letter Service hold my request until all of my letters have arrived?

 Why, when requesting to send letters online, am I unable to cut and paste addresses in the appropriate fields?